 TRIGONOMETRY: Trigonometry, Trigonometric ratios, Complementary angles, Height and distances (simple problems) Standard Identities like sin20 + Cos20=1 etc,

 General Awareness: In this section, questions related to History, Culture, Geography, Economic Scene, General policy and scientific research will be asked.
-Also the candidate needs to be aware about the surroundings and current happenings around the nation
+Also, the candidate needs to be aware of the surroundings and current happenings around the nation

 SSC CHSL Cut Off